Berlin Zoo: Animals

-Polar bear Knut was born in captivity at the zoo on 5 December 2006.
-He and his twin brother or sister were directly rejected by their mother on the day of birth.
-He was subsequently raised by zookeeper Thomas Dörflein and became the center of a mass media phenomenon that spanned the globe, quickly spawning numerous toys, media specials, DVDs, and books.
-Because of this, the cub was largely responsible for a significant increase in revenue, estimated at five million euros, at the Berlin Zoo in 2007.
+Polar bear Knut was born at the zoo on 5 December 2006.
+He and his twin were directly rejected by their mother shortly after birth.
+He was subsequently raised by zookeeper Thomas Dörflein and became the center of a mass media phenomenon that spanned the globe, quickly spawning numerous toys, media specials, DVDs, books and other merchandise.
+Because of this, the cub was largely responsible for a significant increase in revenue, estimated at five million euros, at Berlin Zoo in 2007.
 Zoo attendance figures for the year increased by an estimated 30%, making it the most profitable year in its 165-year history.
 Knut died on 19 March 2011 after collapsing in his exhibit.

-Bao Bao (1978–2012) was one of the first two giant pandas in Germany and became – for a time – the oldest known panda in zoos.
-He was together with the female panda Tjen Tjen (who died in 1984) given to West Germany by China in 1980.
-Between 1991 and 1993 Bao Bao was loaned to London Zoo.
-In 1995, back in his Berlin home, another female named Yan Yan was sent on loan from China in an attempt to mate Bao Bao.
-In spite of several artificial insemination experiments there were no offspring.
+Bao Bao (1978–2012) was one of the first two giant pandas in Germany and became – for a time – the oldest known panda in captivity.
+He was housed together with the female panda Tjen Tjen (who died in 1984), given to West Germany by China in 1980.
+Between 1991 and 1993, Bao Bao was loaned to London Zoo.
+In 1995, back in his Berlin home, another female named Yan Yan was sent on loan from China in an attempt to mate with Bao Bao.
+In spite of several artificial insemination experiments, Bao Bao and Yan Yan produced no cubs.
 Yan Yan died in 2007.
-In summer 2017, giant pandas returned to Berlin, when Jiao Quing and Meng Meng arrived on breeding loan from China.
-In September 2019, Meng Meng gave birth to twin panda cubs.
+In summer 2017, giant pandas returned to Berlin Zoo, when Jiao Quing and Meng Meng arrived on a breeding loan from China.
+In September 2019, Meng Meng gave birth to twin male panda cubs, Pit und Paule.
+On 22 August 2024, Meng Meng gave birth to another pair of twin panda cubs, this time two females.

 Fatou the female gorilla was born on 13 April 1957.
 She came to the zoo at an estimated age of two.
-In 1974 she gave birth to the first gorilla to be raised in Berlin, Dufte.
+In 1974, she gave birth to the first gorilla to be raised in Berlin, Dufte.
 Since the death of Colo in January 2017, she is the oldest living gorilla in captivity of the world (now together with American gorilla Trudy).